Congo president says Kinshasa hospitals 'overwhelmed' by coronavirus

 “You know very well that the AstraZeneca vaccine has been and continues to be problematic, both in terms of side effects but also in terms of trust with the population,” Tshisekedi said.

-International drug regulators have said the benefits of using vaccines developed by AstraZeneca and Johnson & Johnson (JNJ.N) outweigh risks as they investigate reports of extremely rare, but potentially fatal blood clots. read more
+International drug regulators have said the benefits of using vaccines developed by AstraZeneca and Johnson & Johnson outweigh risks as they investigate reports of extremely rare, but potentially fatal blood clots.

 Experts say that in Congo, scarce testing means cases and deaths are likely to be heavily understated by official numbers.
 They also say hospitals are ill-equipped to deal with a fresh wave of the virus.